Welcome to Assumption of the Blessed Virgin Mary Parish

 We are a Catholic community of welcome and warmth sharing growth as we seek to develop as disciples of Jesus using the four pillars of Christian discipleship: Community, Message, Worship, and Service.

-- Community - Created for and called to spreading God's love and mercy throughout parish family and surrounding community through spiritual and social opportunities,
+Community - Created for and called to spreading God's love and mercy throughout parish family and surrounding community through spiritual and social opportunities,

-- Christian Service - Using the gifts God has entrusted to us to serve God by helping those in need.
+Christian Service - Using the gifts God has entrusted to us to serve God by helping those in need.

-Mass and Rosary Schedule
+Mass and Rosary Schedules

 Please note that if the Midland Public Schools are closed or on delay, weekday Mass is cancelled!

-- Saturday Mass at 4:30 pm
+Saturday Mass at 4:30 pm - follow restrictive guidelines please.

-- Sunday Mass at 9:30 am
+Sunday Mass at 9:30 am - follow restrictive guidelines please.

 Directions, Church/Office Hours